Create a Backyard Playground Paradise

 Logs and stumps: Use them for balance beams, low borders, stepping paths, and seats around a fire ring or storytelling circle.
 In places which are highly used, remove or sand the rough bark and place the pieces firmly into the ground.

-Boulders and rocks: Make a few big rocks available for the kids to climb on, and use small stones to line beds or pathways.
-A small “rock mountain” can become a pirate lookout, a fairy hill, or a barn rooftop in a child’s imagination.
+Boulders and rocks: Have a few large rocks that the kids can climb on, and some small stones which can be used to line beds or paths.
+Rock mountain can be a mountain of pirates, hill of fairies, or rooftop of a barn in the mind of a child.

 Reclaimed timber: Fence posts, barn boards, and pallets (once safety-checked) can be used for railings, platforms, and simple bridges with a little care to give an instant farmhouse character.
 Make sure that the heights are not too high for kids and that the landing areas are wide and soft so that children will be able to have fun safely.